Experimental Design, Profiling, and Performance/Energy Optimization

 print(f"Time: {median} +/- {std}")

-We must check that our measures are valid !
+We must check that our measures are acceptable!

 Profilers - Introduction